Academy Programs Grades 3-12

 Connect (Grades 11-12)

-Students who are behind in earning high school credits are served through the Connect program at Kent Laboratory Academy.
+Kent School District students who are behind in earning high school credits are served through the Connect program at Kent Laboratory Academy.
 Through blended learning instruction, Connect students access online courses so students are able to work at their own pace for both credit retrieval and credit acquisition.
-Students in Connect can also choose between two daily meeting times (in-person once schools reopen) that allow for a flexible schedule with direct teacher support.
+Students in Connect can also choose between two daily meeting times that allow for a flexible schedule with direct teacher support.
 Connect students work closely with a school counselor, the dean of admissions and academic intervention, and a teacher to support them in any way possible.
 New students are accepted throughout the school year as space allows.